djaramil/esp32S-Workshop/en/sensors/ESP32S+Neopixel-LED+HC-SR04.md

 You will learn:

-- The electrical connections needed to connect the Pulse sensor (pulsensor.com) to the ESP32S
+- The electrical connections needed to connect the ultrasonic sensor to the ESP32S
 - Run a simple application to read data from the sensor and change color of a Neo Pixel RGB
 - The useful library used to build more advanced application using the sensor

 Parts in this lab:

 - ESP32S (36 pins)
-- Human Heart Rate / Pulse sensor (pulsesensor.com)
+- HC-SR04 Ultrasonic Sensor
 - Neo Pixel 8mm
 - male-male Jumpers